Apply to Join the National Student Advisory Council

 Why: Learn how to apply and ask questions about the process.

-The application period for the SAC is now closed and will open again in August 2014.
+The application period for the SAC is now closed and will open again August 20, 2014.
 Interested students can continue to stay engaged and involved with AAUW and can start preparing to apply for the 2014–15 SAC.

 Stay Engaged and Involved with AAUW